mumtaz1000/medieinstitutet-examproject-pwa-magento/README.md

 ├── webpack.config.js<br>
 └── yarn.lock<br>

-## 1. Overriding files like react components and css styling by using Fooman overriding command
+## Overriding files like react components and css styling by using Fooman overriding command
+Fooman overriding plugin is used to override files that exists inside folder magento2 -> src -> overrides .<br>
+└── venia-ui<br>
+    └── components<br>
+        ├── Footer # folder containing react component and css files for footer that are overrided<br>
+        ├── Main # folder containing react component and css files for main that are overrided<br>
+        └── TopBar # folder containing react component and css files that are used in main.js<br>